Helsinki Good, Lisbon Bad? Europe’s “Honesty Arc”

 If you have to lose your wallet, do it in Helsinki.
 Eleven out of 12 billfolds purposely dropped on the streets of the Finnish capital were returned.
-Worst place to lose your wallet, according to a Reader's Digest survey: Lisbon.
+Worst place to lose your wallet, according to a Reader’s Digest survey: Lisbon.
 Only 1 wallet out of 12 found its way back to the rightful owner.
 Results for a further 14 cities worldwide provide a fascinating insight into the geography of honesty.
-And yes, there's a map for that.

 Sixteen world cities, times twelve wallets.
 Each wallet containing the equivalent of $50 in local currency, some business cards and family photos, and a mobile phone number.
 How many wallets are returned?

 We doubt 192 wallets count as a large enough sample to be statistically relevant, and the method used might not stand up to scientific rigor either.
 But the urge to draw conclusions about the degree of honesty endemic in each city is of course irresistible.
 Are Helsinkians really that trustworthy, and most Lisboetas as perfidious as the research suggests?

 One additional element, missing from the original Readers’ Digest results, provides even more grounds for speculation: this map, produced for the International Business Times to illustrate the findings of the Wallet Experiment.
 By applying the easily graspable symbolism of traffic lights, the map nicely illustrates the gradient landscape of civic responsibility across the world: green is good (9 to 12 wallets returned), yellow is average (5 to 8 wallets) and red is bad (4 wallets or fewer returned).